-Applicant mitigated the Drug Involvement security concerns that arose out of his infrequent recreational drug use from 2004 to August 2013.
+Applicant mitigated the Drug Involvement security concerns that arose out of his infrequent marijuana use from September 1982 through January 2013.
 Applicant has been candid with the Department of Defense about his illegal drug involvement, and does not intend to use any illegal drugs, including marijuana, in the future.
 Eligibility for access to classified information is granted.